GhazalR/MiniProjectSW/README.md

 </br>
 # Description
 With SQLAlchemy, a database is created with the current users. </br>
-Test Cases: While the server is running on localhost, any user that logs in is stored in the database.
+<b>Test Cases:</b> While the server is running on localhost, any user that logs in is stored in the database.
 Therefore, the app can accomdate multiple users at the same time

 Links Referenced:</br>